Oyekunle-Mark/indiscriminate-announcer/README.md

 The `index.js` performs autocomplete on the addresses of places using the Google Places Autocomplete API.

-It also uses the location string to find:
+It also uses the user input to find:

 - Full address
 - Latitude